tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-consensus-key.md

 The public key is the one in the `key` field.

-> An example of a public key for a tz3 address is `p2pk66fWs9UZ6T4nVTfHfV9PtuJje4xYBh2RVo4517a8VTj6Cny7ZXY`
+> **ℹ️ Example:** A public key for a tz3 address looks like: `p2pk66fWs9UZ6T4nVTfHfV9PtuJje4xYBh2RVo4517a8VTj6Cny7ZXY`

 To register the consensus key, run the following command: